The Ultimate Guide to SLI/SLO

 In this example, please check that not only the max 1600 threshold but also the conditions for using it as SLI are correct.

-For example, in the case of a latency SLO, you expect a 2xx response and a response between 0 and 1600ms to be considered good, but it is possible that the status condition expression is incorrect and includes 5xx.
+For example, for a latency SLO, you might expect a 2xx response and a response between 0 and 1600ms to be good, but the status condition expression may be incorrect and include 5xx.

 For latency SLO, the SLO is fixed at 99.9%, so you cannot change the SLO.
 Adjust the latency side of the SLI.